odysseyofnoises/EurKEY-Ultra/README.md

 * Added variants of several Greek symbols ϵ, ϱ, ϖ, ϕ, and ϑ which are sometimes used in math.
 To type them, hold the AltGr key while typing the base Greek symbol in the math layer.
 For example, AltGr + m + e → ϵ (or AltGr + m, AltGr + e)
 * And many other changes

-I may periodically add symbols or make or make other small changes to the layout.
-I don't post a new separate version every time anything small has been changed.
-If I make a major change, then I might post it as a separate "old" version.

 # Limitations of EurKEY Ultra

 * Windows only.
 There's a .keylayout file for Mac, but I can't guarantee it works because I don't have a Mac to test anything.
 To make the layout work on macOS, a version will probably have to be remade with a tool like Ukelele.
 In theory, it should be possible to recreate the EurKEY Ultra layout on Mac, which I'll probably do if I switch to Mac someday.